thorlangestrand/BooruDownloader/README.md

 ## Features

-Small program made to make using various booru sites more comfortable
+Small program intended to make using various booru sites more comfortable
-Downloads images/gifs/videos and saves to disk from
+Downloads images/gifs/videos and saves them to disk from
 - Danbooru
 - Gelbooru
 - R34